Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Preliminaries

 In any case, if $T_xX$ is separable, then $d_x$ is jointly measurable and so $\norm{\cdot}_x$, $g_x$ and $\ql{xy}{uv}_x$ are (jointly) measurable as well.
-Further, note that $\log_x$ is measurable as it is nonexpansive and hence uniformly continuous.\footnote{Note that as $T_xX$ is separable, $\log_x$ is also measurable in the context of lower bounded curvature as discussed in Remark 2.3 in \cite{LeGouicParisRigolletStromme2022}, see also \cite{Ohta2012}.} \end{remark}
+Further, note that $\log_x$ is measurable as it is nonexpansive and hence uniformly continuous. \end{remark}

 As usual, we say that a sequence $(x_n)$ of ($X$-valued) random variables is independent if the generated $\sigma$-algebras $\sigma(x_n)$ are independent and $(x_n)$ is called identically distributed if all distributions $\tau_{x_n}$ coincide.
 We abbreviate the property that a sequence is independent and identically distributed by i.i.d., also as usual.